QwenLM/Qwen-Agent/README.md

 ```

 In addition to using built-in agent implentations such as `class Assistant`, you can also develop your own agent implemetation by inheriting from `class Agent`.
-Please refer to the [examples](./examples) directory for more usage examples.
+Please refer to the [examples](https://github.com/QwenLM/Qwen-Agent/blob/main/examples) directory for more usage examples.

-# BrowserQwen
+# Application: BrowserQwen

-BrowserQwen is a browser assistant application built upon Qwen-Agent.
-Please refer to its [documentation](browser_qwen.md) for more
+BrowserQwen is a browser assistant built upon Qwen-Agent.
+Please refer to its [documentation](https://github.com/QwenLM/Qwen-Agent/blob/main/browser_qwen.md) for details.
-details.

 # Disclaimer

-This project is currently under active development, and backward compatibility may occasionally be broken.

-> [!Warning]
-> <div align="center">
-> The code interpreter is not sandboxed, and it executes code in your own environment.
+The code interpreter is not sandboxed, and it executes code in your own environment.
 Please do not ask Qwen to perform dangerous tasks, and do not directly use the code interpreter for production purposes.
-> </div>